Balatonfüred: Description

-There are three churches in the town: a typical red-sandstone Catholic church, a white Protestant church and a modern Evangelist church.
+There are three churches in the town: a typical red-sandstone Catholic church, a white Protestant church and a modern Evangelical church.
 A Pentecostal, American type of Christian denomination Faith Church is also active in the former Communist party headquarters.

 Balatonfüred has a number of conference halls and a large clinic for heart patients.
 It also has a number of wine cellars that sell white house wine from the vineyards on the hillside overlooking the town and the lake.

 In winter, the lake may freeze over for weeks so that skaters and ice boaters take over near the shore of the town.